 With the Multimedia system’s optional GPS navigational system, the vehicle’s length, width, mass and height ensure vehicle specific route choice and additional information on truck speed limits, bridge clearances, lane use restrictions and real-time traffic advisory notifications to the driver, such as flows, accidents and incidents, to provide the most efficient route for trucks.

 This option also includes three years of quarterly over-the-air map updates, which is another first for the Australian truck industry.

 To enable drivers to further personalise their vehicles, the Hino Multimedia app store offers a curated library of downloadable apps ranging from weather information and closest petrol station or parking to info and entertainment, such as audio books and digital music.

 “In the future, it will include bespoke dispatching apps, which will further simplify vehicle operations for the fleet manager and driver, enhancing productivity and efficiency for Hino customers.

-“The all-new smart Multimedia is complemented by Hino Traq telematics which provides real-time tracking and vehicle operational information such as operating time, fuel usage, driver safety and whole-of-fleet monitoring, which accessible through the Hino Traq on-line portal,” concluded Mr Petrovski.
+“The all-new smart Multimedia is complemented by Hino Telematics which provides real-time tracking and vehicle operational information such as operating time, fuel usage, driver safety and whole-of-fleet monitoring, which accessible through the Hino Telematics on-line portal,” concluded Mr Petrovski.